m0baxter/gobots/README.md

 #### T5 relative positional encodings

 These positional encodings were introduced in the [T5 paper](https://arxiv.org/abs/1910.10683).
 Here a learned bias is added to the attention scores.
-The parametrs are shared across layers and attention heads.
+The parameters are shared across layers and attention heads.
 A fixed number of relative distance buckets are used (32 in the original implementation) up to a maximum distance where the buckets scale logarithmically with distance.

 pros:
 - incorporated in the attention mechanism